volmexfinance/volmex-relayers/README.md

 ### Notes

 In order to participate in the transaction matching process, you will need to fund the address associated with the relayer with at least 0.2 ETH on each Ethereum Layer 2 supported.
+Note that if you are running on Testnet, you will need Testnet Goerli ETH.